This is an evolving post. Keep checking back in, we'll add more reasons over time. Let's see if we can make it to 100...

 - Writing daily improves your ability to express yourself

 Many people are not as good at expressing themselves as they could be and the reason for that can more often than not be found in a lack of practice.
 Expressing yourself usually comes short in modern-day life and we receive more appreciation for just going along with whatever society dictates.
 Keeping a journal is a great way to practice.
 Expressing your thoughts daily in written form can work magic in making you better at expressing what you really feel or want.

-Sometimes is just fun to flick through your journal and skim over old entries.
+Sometimes it is just fun to flick through your journal and read through your old entries.

 When writing about your daily business frequently it's very easy to assess whether you are locked in on pursuing your goals or not, whether you make continuous progress or constantly get sidetracked by things that neither bring you forward nor give you joy.

 When looking back, our brain is very bad at weighing experiences with their respective time horizons.
 For instance, imagine you go on a one-week business trip to Tokyo.
 On 6½ days of the trip, you just feel stressed and overwhelmed, but on the last day, you have a few hours of exploring an exciting city and a pretty good time.
 In hindsight, your brain will rate this trip as the average of stressed and exciting, so pretty ok actually, not taking into account that the stressful part actually completely outweighs the good one (source: Homo Deus by Yuval N. Harari, see our library).
 Looking back at this scenario with a written record will give a different impression and you will think twice if you really want to go on another one of those trips.